Margo Awards for Excellence in Practicum Education

 Alexander Currier, Campus Cupboard

-Nominated by Rachel Auten, Field Instructor, Campus Cupboard
+Nominated by Rachel Auten, Practicum Instructor, Campus Cupboard"

 Exceptional Performance in MSW Advanced Year Practicum